model-checking/kani/docs/src/tutorial-first-steps.md

 ```

 Here we're seeing the line of code and the value assigned in this particular trace.
-Like property testing, this is just one example of a failure.
+Like property testing, this is just one **example** of a failure.
-To find more, we'd presumably fix this issue and then re-run Kani.
+To proceed, we'd presumably fix the code to avoid this particular issue and then re-run Kani to see if we find more.

 ### Exercise: Try other failures